TheColorPlum/IBOB/docs/frontend.md

   - index.html
   - feed.html
   - profile.html
+- server.js
+- start.sh
 ```

 The front end is written in HTML/CSS with the Bootstrap v4.0.0 styling framework, and JavaScript/jQuery v3.1.1 for handling dynamic content.
 The HTML pages ("views") are in the `views/` directory.
-The CSS/JS ("static files") are in the `public/` directory.
+The CSS/JS ("static files") are in the `public/` directory. `server.js` is the web server that servers the pages, and `start.sh` is a shortcut script that runs the server.

 HTML: